5 things you need to pack for a trip

 Have a look at my Travel Tech essentials on this post – there may be another two or three things you need to pack for a trip there too.

 A personalised Longchamp Le Pliage

 Costs from £120 from Longchamp

 We have 3 Longchamps Le Pliage (the XL size) which we always take folded with us on every trip.
 You never know what you may buy, they are discrete and do the job really well.
 I also find them useful every time I forget to pack a beach bag (which happens a lot more than it should).
 I wash them in my washing machine when I get home and on average, each of my bags lasts almost 10 years.
 Cost per usage? £0.10.
 We recently had to replace one of ours and it was the perfect excuse to order a personalised Le Pliage – for only £124, you can have your own bag, pick the colour, stripe, handles, and have it monogrammed.
 For the first one I chose navy, so when the next one goes, I will do the reverse and have it in grey.
 It took about 2 weeks to get it – and definitely is one of the things you need to pack for a trip.

 I feel that I have been looking for this XL washbag for years.
-I have had a Tumi one for years, but I always needed to add some extra toiletry bags on longer trips (namely beach or ski trips with all the sunscreen and extra products you need).
-I love the Monaco, which you can just hang on a hook and you can also detach one of the parts (the black one) and remove it when you do not need it.
+I love the Medina, which you can just hang on a hook and you can also detach one of the parts (the black one) and remove it when you do not need it.
 I have machine washed it after an ‘explosive accident’ and I expect it to last years.
 We have been loyal to Tumi for over a decade and very happy customers.